-13 Jul 2016 16:09 BST The kit code is unique code assigned to a kit.
-The kit code will be printed on the packaging and given out by the randomisation system.
+13 Jul 2016 16:09 BST out by the randomisation system.
 The format of a kit code is usually numeric or alphanumeric (e.g. 7210 or AT6).
 Some trials may have different types of kit, such as different bottle sizes, different dosages or rescue medication.
 If your trial does not have different kit types you won't see kit types in your code list.